haraldwb/manjaro-i3wm-post-install-guide/README.md

 ```
 rofi -dump-config > ~/.config/rofi/config.rasi
 ```
-Choose a rofi theme you like by running (if you're unable to save theme with ALT+a you need to run step above)
+Choose a rofi theme you like by running:
 ```
 rofi-theme-selector
 ```
+(if you're unable to save theme with ALT+a you need to run step above).

 Rofi is highly customizeable, e.g. see [this repo](https://github.com/adi1090x/rofi) for a huge collection of custom Applets, Launchers & Powermenus

 install [neovim](https://wiki.archlinux.org/title/Neovim) and add python support